 Your waist-to-hip ratio is another important measurement of overall health.
 It is an indication of where you carry your weight.
 You can calculate it here: Waist to Hip Ratio.
 Take these measurements at the beginning and the end of each month.

-Share one or more success that you had in each of the following areas at the end of each month.
+Share one or more successes you’ve had in each of the following areas at the end of each month:

 Spiritual – What new truth have you learned?
 What new habit have you developed?
 What were you able to accomplish in the Lord’s strength?